 The federal wire fraud statute (18 U.S.C. § 1343.
 Fraud by wire, radio, or television) functions parallel to the mail fraud statute.
-The elements of wire fraud are essentially the same as mail fraud, except wire fraud requires a transmittal in interstate or foreign commerce by means of wire, radio or television communication of writings, signs, signals, pictures or sounds, instead of use of the mails.
+The elements of wire fraud are essentially the same as mail fraud, except wire fraud requires a transmittal in interstate or foreign commerce by means of wire, radio, or television communication of writings, signs, signals, pictures, or sounds, instead of the use of the mail.
 There is no requirement that the defendant knew or foresaw that the transmission would go interstate, only that it did.

 The federal bank fraud statute (18 U.S.C. § 1344.
 Bank fraud) was passed in response to the increase in financial fraud in the early 1980s.
 The bank fraud statute makes it a crime to “knowingly execute, or attempt to execute, a scheme or artifice to defraud a financial institution, or to obtain . . . property owned by, or under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.”

 Securities fraud (18 U.S.C. § 1348.
 Securities and commodities fraud) is the intentional deception of investors, resulting in financial gain.
 Anyone who offers, buys, or sells securities such as stocks, notes, and bonds is subject to securities laws.
 A corporation can be liable for securities fraud if it submits false information about its financial status to the public.
 Analysts, who must act in good faith and put their clients’ interests first, can be liable for securities fraud if they have a conflict of interest.
 Analysts can also be liable if they engage in a “pump and dump” scheme (a scheme in which they make sales calls pitching a stock, in an effort to increase demand for it, which drives the price up so that shares can then be sold for a quick profit).